Aero-engine makers seek boost from major Airbus China deal

 Rolls-Royce appears to have the edge going into the sales battle, a person closely watching the discussions said.

-The outsider is seen as Pratt & Whitney which is focussed on completing a new engine design for smaller jets and has not been forceful in pushing its A330 engine in recent years.
+The outsider is seen as Pratt & Whitney which is focused on completing a new engine design for smaller jets and has not been forceful in pushing its A330 engine in recent years.

 Pratt & Whitney said it continued to support the PW4000 engines designed for aircraft such as the A330, and that it did not as a policy comment on specific order discussions.
 GE and Rolls did not immediately respond to requests for comment.